If you like Percy Jackson, you will also like these other chapter books that are funny, engaging hero journey adventures.

 The Adventurers Guild by Zach Loran Clark and Nick Eliopulos

 The Lost Years: Book 1 (Merlin) by T.A.
 Barron

 If you love the lore of Merlin and Arthur, you’ll want to read about Merlin’s growing up years.
 Filled with magic, runes, and dragons, this is a captivating story and one of my favorite fantasy series.

 Keeper of the Lost Cities by Shannon Messenger

-To sum up in one word, this book series is fantastic!
+To sum up in one word, fantastic!
 Twelve-year-old Sophie has never quite fit into her life.
 And Sophie has a secret—she’s a Telepath and not human.
 She must leave the human world for the Elvin world where she’ll face danger from both the human and Elvin worlds.
 Her only hope is to regain the memories of her past.
 BOXED SET.

 The Endling: The Last by Katherine Applegate

 Mark of the Thief by Jennifer A. Nielsen

 Set in historical Rome, follow the life of a slave abandoned by his mother and working the mines.
 After he accidentally discovers Julius Cesar’s magical amulet and its protector griffin, he’s in constant danger.
 It’s an exciting adventure with unexpected revelations that will have you eager for the next book.

 Podkin One-Ear The Legend Begins by Kieran Larwood